St. John's Red Storm men's soccer

-The St. John's Red Storm men's soccer team represents St. John's University in New York City, New York in NCAA Division I soccer competitions.
-They compete in the Big East Conference and have experienced consistent success in both conference and national competitions.
+The St. John's Red Storm men's soccer team represents St. John's University in New York City in NCAA Division I. They compete in the Big East Conference and have experienced consistent success in both conference and national competitions.

 The St. John's men's soccer program has appeared in 15 consecutive NCAA tournaments, advancing to the Sweet 16 in each of the last ten seasons, and the Final Four on 3 occasions.
 They have captured 11 Big East Championships, including the 2006 season title as well as the 2009 season title, and in 1996, St. John's won the NCAA National Championship.
 Their home games are hosted at Belson Stadium, a state-of-the-art 2,300-seat stadium on the university campus.
 In 2006, the men's soccer team became the first American soccer team to be invited to play in Vietnam.
 The team played against several Vietnam Football Federation squads as well as participating in community service.